Is £5m fight for third now between three teams?

 Before they host Hearts, they will welcome Motherwell and visit bottom side Dundee United.

-Former Hibs manager Jim Duffy commented Sportsound: "It's great to see our big clubs competing at the top end of the table.
+Former Hibs manager Jim Duffy commented on BBC Sportsound: "It's great to see our big clubs competing at the top end of the table.
 The likes of Hibs, they should be up there challenging for European places.

 "Every game will be so important now.
 No-one can switch off between now and the end of the season."